vmorganp/vmorganp/README.md

 On my github you'll mostly see my "free time projects", not my professional contributions.
 I use another GH account when working professionally.

 I learn a lot by selfhosting and therefore will have a few projects related to that here as well.
+I also like to hack on keyboards so enjoy some of my open-source hardware and the associated firmware that also lives in my repos.

 Hit me up if you have a cool project and need help deploying or something like that.